-Patterns of suicide rates do emerge among the various races both nationally and in Colorado.
-Nationally, American Indians and Alaskan Natives have high suicide rates.
-In Colorado, White individuals have the highest suicide rates.^{1,18}
+Patterns of suicide rates emerge among the various races, with American Indians and Alaska Natives having high suicide rates.

-In 2015, the U.S. suicide rate was highest for American Indians and Alaskan Natives, followed by White individuals, Asian and Pacific Islander individuals, Black individuals, and Hispanic individuals.1 In Colorado, White individuals have had the highest trends in suicide rates, while trends for other races and ethnicities have varied somewhat; typically American Indians and Alaskan Natives have had the second highest suicide rate, followed by Hispanic, Black, and Asian and Pacific Islander individuals.18
+In 2015, the U.S. suicide rate was highest for American Indians and Alaska Natives, followed by White individuals, Asian and Pacific Islander individuals, Black individuals, and Hispanic individuals.

-For American Indian and Alaskan Native adolescents and young adults ages 15-34, the suicide rate is especially high, 1.5 times that of the national average.19
+For American Indian and Alaska Native adolescents and young adults ages 15-34, the suicide rate is especially high, 1.5 times that of the national average.

-In 2015, both nationally and in Colorado, multi-racial high school students had the highest reported rates of planning for and attempting suicide, followed by American Indian or Alaskan Native students.^{16,17} Note: White, Asian and Pacific Islander, and Black individuals' statistics reported are non-Hispanic.
+In 2015 multi-racial high school students had the highest reported rates of planning for and attempting suicide, followed by American Indian or Alaska Native students.

+Note: White, Asian and Pacific Islander, and Black individuals' statistics reported are non-Hispanic.

-Lesbian, Gay, Bisexual, Transgendered, Queer Individuals
+Lesbian, Gay, Bisexual, Transgender, Queer Individuals

-These groups have disproportionately high rates of reported suicide attempts.20
+These groups have disproportionately high rates of reported suicide attempts.

-Overall, lesbian, gay, and bisexual (LGB) individuals are more than twice as likely as heterosexual persons to attempt suicide.20 This community is also more likely to be at risk for depression, anxiety disorders, and substance dependence.^{20,21} Potential reasons for these elevated rates include the prejudice, discrimination, and social stigma faced by these groups.22
+Overall, lesbian, gay, and bisexual (LGB) individuals are more than twice as likely as heterosexual persons to attempt suicide.
+This community is also more likely to be at risk for depression, anxiety disorders, and substance dependence.
+Potential reasons for these elevated rates include the prejudice, discrimination, and social stigma faced by these groups.

-Rates of reported attempted suicide for LGB youth have been shown to range from 20% to 53%, and in one small focused study, transgender youth had a 25% lifetime rate of attempted suicide.^{23,24} Parental support also appears to play a significant role, as LGB young adults who reported high levels of rejection by their families were 8.4 times more likely to report having attempted suicide.21 Similarly, Colorado LGBTQ high school students have higher reported rates for making a suicide plan and attempting suicide than heterosexual and non-transgendered students.17
+Rates of reported attempted suicide for LGB youth have been shown to range from 20% to 53%, and in one small focused study, transgender youth had a 25% lifetime rate of attempted suicide.
+Parental support or rejection also appears to play a significant role, as LGB young adults who reported high levels of rejection by their families were 8.4 times more likely to report having attempted suicide.
+16 know that they are entitled to services from the VHA, and knowing Veteran status provides indications of the need for other screenings, such as trauma and traumatic brain injury.